HadiRawal/1.Solidity_Basics/README.md

 Built on https://remix.ethereum.org/
 and
-To be run on https://remix.ethereum.org/
+to be run on https://remix.ethereum.org/